We answer your most frequently asked questions. Can't find the answer you need? Contact our friendly sales team today.

 Yes, in fact on trailers over 2000Kg GTM, the trailer MUST be fitted with a Emergency brake controller.

-Yes, Elecbrakes has 2 power inputs, 1 is connected to the Taillights so any appropriate Tow Vehicle can tow the trailer, the 2nd input can be optionally connected to an auxiliary power supply such as available on a 12pin plug or Anderson Plug.
+Yes, Elecbrakes has two power inputs, one is connected to the taillights so any appropriate tow vehicle can tow the trailer, the second input can be optionally connected to an auxiliary power supply such as available on a 12pin plug or Anderson Plug.
+The functionality of the brake controller will be the same regardless of whether or not an auxilliary power source is used.
+The main difference is that when powered through an auxilliary connection, the tow vehicle is not required to have tail lights active.

 That’s OK, When wiring the Trailer the (blue) service brake wire should be disconnected from the trailer plug, therefore the trailers brakes are only controlled by the Elecbrakes device.
 The existing Brake controller in the vehicle will have no effect on braking.